writethedocs/www/docs/include/conf/schedule.rst

 Conference Talks
 ~~~~~~~~~~~~~~~~

-Talks are around 30 minutes, with moderated on-stage 10 minute Q&A.
+Talks are around 30 minutes, with moderated 10 minute Q&A.

 * **Where**: {{about.venue}}
 {% if not flaghasschedule %}